 Our Next Steps Improvement Plan articulates our “Magnificent 7” improvement priorities which articulate our objectives to ensure that social work with children and families in Lambeth can flourish.

 Lambeth Council provides a broad range of services to over 320,000 residents and hundreds of businesses in the borough – everything from planning to social work and housing to schools.

 We are based in the newly renovated Town Hall and Civic Centre offices, situated in the heart of Brixton and boasting a modern and creative working environment.

-Our new offices enable the majority of Children's Social Care to be situated on the same floor, promoting partnership-working and ensuring that a helpful colleague will always be nearby!
+The majority of our Children's Social Care service is situated on the same floor, promoting stronger partnership-working and ensuring that a helpful colleague will always be nearby!